chenxingqiang/jax-sklearn/doc/modules/density.rst

 manually this parameter or use Scott's and Silvermann's estimation methods.

-:class:`~sklearn.neighbors.KernelDensity` implements several common kernel forms, which are shown in the following figure:
+:class:`~xlearn.neighbors.KernelDensity` implements several common kernel forms, which are shown in the following figure:

 .. |kde_kernels| image:: ../auto_examples/neighbors/images/sphx_glr_plot_kde_1d_002.png